Skip to main content

 Title tags and meta descriptions

 Your title tag tells Google what the page is about.
-Your meta description is the short paragraph that appears in search results — it doesn’t directly affect rankings, but it does affect whether someone clicks.
-If these are missing, duplicated, or vague, that’s a high-priority fix.
+Your meta description is the short paragraph that appears in search results.
+It doesn't directly affect rankings, but it does affect whether someone clicks.
+If these are missing, duplicated, or vague, that's a high-priority fix.
+Read our guide to meta tags for writing tips.

 Heading structure (H1, H2, H3)